 Acknowledge Only Once and Do Not Let That Moment Identify You

 It is okay for you to laugh at yourself.
+Laugh along if you need to, and acknowledge the comedic effect your embarrassing action brought with it.
 However, you should only acknowledge your moment of embarrassment once – during the time that it occurs.
-Do not respond to people who bring up what you did a few hours, days, or weeks ago.
-It is important that you do not accept the connections others try to establish between you and your embarrassing actions.
-Those who allow themselves to be labelled in accordance to the embarrassing things they’ve done are considered weak by others.
-Though it may not seem dangerous to let that association slip by, it plays itself out in detrimental ways in others aspects of your social interactions.
+Be unresponsive to people who bring up what you did a few hours, days, or weeks ago.
+It is important that you do not accept the connections others try to establish between your identity and your embarrassing actions.
+Those who allow themselves to be labelled in accordance to the embarrassing things they’ve done make the mistake of associating their identity with embarrassment.
+Though it may not seem dangerous to let that association slip by, it plays itself out in detrimental ways in random aspects of your social interactions.

 Those who let themselves be defined by their embarrassing moments will be less likely to be trusted with important tasks, accepted as leaders, and generally listened to for new ideas.
 It may seem like a stretch to relate these aspects, but the effect of being weak in protecting your reputation manifests itself in the subconscious decisions of others.
 Maintain your strength by laughing at yourself when needed, but don’t allow your embarrassing moments to travel with you down the road.